AaltoSciComp/hpc-examples/ngrams/README.md

 - The reading/writing of the counts files takes a large amount of the time and shows the importance of good data formats.

+- The MaxRSS indication in the multiprocessing version may be wrong (the syscall for children claims to only return MaxRSS for the child with the most memory usage, and may always be zero).

 - (and more)